chrisgoringe/cg-use-everywhere/README.md

 ---

-# 7.0 start of the new UE
+# Important!

+I've merged v7 of UE to coincide with the update to ComfyUI, but the instructions below have not been updated.

+Please see [this discussion](https://github.com/chrisgoringe/cg-use-everywhere/discussions/334) (but ignore the bits about branches).

+---

 Over the next few releases I am aiming to reduce the UE zoo down to a single node that can do everything, but is as easy (or easier) to use than the current nodes.